Do you find yourself traveling often, perhaps for work or pleasure?

 Get another 15K points if you spend $30,000 within one calendar year.

 You can pile on the points with this card.
-Earn triple points on airfare booked with airlines, double points on gasoline at U.S. stand-alone gas stations, double points at U.S. stand-alone supermarkets, and single points on other purchases.
+Earn triple points on airfare booked with airlines, double points on gasoline at U.S. gas stations, double points at U.S. supermarkets, and single points on other purchases.
 Terms and limitations apply so make sure to check the fine print.

 When you book two consecutive hotel nights through American Express Travel you can receive $75 back at checkout (restrictions may apply).